 Step 1 – Generate .htpasswd File

-If you have shell access, You can generate .htpasswd file using command line.
-First create the directory structure where you want to place this file.
+If you have shell access, you can generate a .htpasswd file using the command line.
+First, create the directory structure where you want to place this file.
 It will good to put this file outside of document root.

-Now use following command to create first user in .htpasswd. cPanel users can can use their dashboard to generate this file.
+Now use the following command to create the first user in .htpasswd. cPanel users can use their dashboard to generate this file.
 If you don’t have shell access, you can use online htpasswd generator it and put on your server.